7enderhead/antiweb/README.md

 			12.08.2015:
-				Added the -r flag: Process every compatible file in given directory All processed files will be included in Sphinx' index.rst
+				Added the -r flag: Process every compatible file in given directory Added the -i flag: All processed files will be included in Sphinx' index.rst

+			13.08.2015:
+				Added all changes to the documentation